MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 Fist Step on your windows domain controller

 1. Create the Key Distribution Services(KDS) Root Key (only once per domain) if needed.
-This is used by the KDS service on DCs (along with other information) to generate passwords.
+Root Key is used by the KDS service on DCs (along with other information) to generate passwords.

     -   Add-KDSRootKey –EffectiveImmediately

     -   "–EffectiveImmediately" means wait up to \~10 hours / need to replicate to all DC.
-This was approximately 1 hour for 2 domain controllers.
+This was approximately 1 hour for two domain controllers.

 ![](media/7fbdf01a847ea0e330feeaf062e30668.png)

 ## Synchronization Service
 -----------------------

-1. Fist Step we create a group call “MIMSync_Servers” and add all Synchronization servers to this group.
+1. Fist Step creates a group call “MIMSync_Servers” and add all Synchronization servers to this group.

 ![](media/a4dc3f6c0cb1f715ba690744f54dce5c.png)

-2. From windows PowerShell, we then executed this command as domain admin with computer account already joined to the domain
+2. From windows PowerShell, then execute below command as domain admin with computer account already joined to the domain

     -   New-ADServiceAccount -Name MIMSyncGMSAsvc -DNSHostName